divin/tana/README.md

 # 🗄️ Tana - Media Tracking CLI Tool

-Tana (Japanese: 棚 for "shelf") is a lightweight Rust CLI tool for tracking movies, TV series, and books you've consumed.
-Built with SQLite for persistent storage and designed with extensibility in mind for future media types.
+Tana (Japanese: 棚 for "shelf") is a Rust-powered media tracker featuring a lightweight CLI, REST API server, and modern SvelteKit web dashboard.
+Built with SQLite for persistent storage and designed with extensibility in mind.
+Includes containerized deployment with Docker and automated CI/CD via GitHub Actions for testing and GHCR releases.
 I built it mainly for myself to keep track of my media consumption, but it's open source and contributions are welcome!

-## 🎯 CLI-First Design
+## 🎯 Multi-Interface Design

-Tana is designed with a **CLI-first philosophy**.
+Tana is designed to work seamlessly across multiple interfaces.
 The command-line interface is the primary way to interact with your media library, offering full power and flexibility.
-The web interface is an optional companion that provides a visual, browser-based way to manage your collection.
-Whether you prefer the terminal or the browser, Tana adapts to your workflow.
+The modern SvelteKit web interface is an optional companion that provides a visual, browser-based way to manage your collection.
+The REST API enables programmatic access and custom integrations.
+Whether you prefer the terminal, web browser, or API—Tana adapts to your workflow.

 - **Lightweight CLI**: Fast, scriptable, and perfect for automation
-- **Optional Web UI**: Browse and manage your media with a modern interface
+- **Modern Web UI**: Browse and manage your media with a SvelteKit-powered interface
+- **REST API**: Programmatic access for custom integrations and tools
-- **Your Choice**: Use the CLI, web interface, or both—it's up to you
+- **Your Choice**: Use any combination—they all work together seamlessly

 ## 🚀 Quick Start